 Big diesel engine, a lack of insulation, and older design, mean this car is noisy inside.

-The Land Cruiser Troop Carrier has traded on its reliability and rugged good looks for decades.
+The Land Cruiser Troop Carrier has hung its hat on its reliability and rugged good looks for decades.
 When it comes to luxuries and extras this car is as barebones as it gets.
 A couple of gauges and air conditioning is about all you’ll find in the cabin.

 The high price tag of the Troopy is a bit harder to deal with.
 The bottom line is that it is economically not a sensible decision.
 Given the premium attached to the car, you will need to spend more money to find something you want in terms of age, mileage, and condition, or give up one of those categories.
 If you buy second hand like us, there is a risk that you will need to tip some money into it.
 And while resale values on Troopys are good, this is not the case for aftermarket additions and you will quickly overcapitalize converting it for overlanding (to this point if you can find a Troopy already converted for touring in good condition it should be a serious consideration).
 Don’t expect to get anything back for aftermarket additions.

 Despite knowing we could have done it cheaper, in the end, we decided to invest in the best vehicle for the job, and that vehicle is Land Cruiser Troopy Camper.